zcash/zips/zip-liberated-payments.rst

 Status View
 -----------
-Wallet apps SHOULD let the user view the status of all payments they have generated, as well as all inbound payment (i.e., Payment-Encapsulating URIs that have been sent to the app, e.g., by invocation from messaging apps).
+Wallet apps SHOULD let the user view the status of all payments they have generated, as well as all inbound payment (i.e., URI-Encapsulated Payments that have been sent to the app, e.g., by invocation from messaging apps).
 The status includes the available metadata, and the payment’s current state.
 When pertinent, the wallet app SHOULD offer the ability to finalize any *Pending* inbound payment, and MAY offer the ability to cancel any outbound payment.

 Wallet apps SHOULD actively alert the user (e.g., via status notifications) if a payment that they sent has not been finalized within a reasonable time period (e.g., 1 week), and offer to cancel the payment.